icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

 The following formulae are necessary to compile IceTray::

-  cmake python boost boost-python3 gsl wget libarchive
+  cmake python boost boost-python3 gsl wget libarchive photospline

 The following formulae are recommended for optional functionality of components of IceTray::